Descendants (franchise): Descendants Remix Dance Party (2020)

-Television special: Descendants: The Royal Wedding (2021)
+Descendants: The Royal Wedding (2021)

-Descendants: The Royal Wedding is an animated special that aired on Disney Channel on August 13, 2021.
+Descendants: The Royal Wedding is an animated special that premiered on Disney Channel on August 13, 2021.
 This is the first Descendants project to be announced after Boyce's death, and as such, it was reported that the absence of Carlos would be addressed.
-In the film, Mal actually says she misses Carlos.
+Carlos is briefly mentioned, though it is unspecified what happened to his character.
+In the special, the wedding between Mal and Ben is going to begin to take place (after getting engaged in Descendants 3).
+However, with the arrival of Hades the place of the ceremony ends up burning.
+Mal and her friends go in search of Hades, to find out what exactly happened for everything to end in flames.
+The story ends with a scene that gives way to the story of Descendants: The Rise of Red.

+Descendants: The Royal Wedding was nominated for Best Original Score - Short Film (Animated) at the 12th Hollywood Music in Media Awards.

+Live performances

-Disney's Descendants: The Musical
+Disney's Descendants: The Musical (2020-present)

 On February 6, 2020, Music Theatre International released the rights to a junior production of the film series.
 The plot mostly follows that of the first film but uses elements from the sequel and music from all three films and Descendants: Wicked World.
 It features a book and additional lyrics are written Nick Blaemire, additional music by Madeline Smith, and new orchestrations by Matthew Tishler.

+Descendants/Zombies: Worlds Collide Tour (2025)

+At the Disney Entertainment Showcase on August 9, 2024, held during the D23 Expo, Disney Branded Television, Disney Concerts, Disney Music Group, and AEG announced the Descendants/Zombies: Worlds Collide Tour, set for summer 2025.
+The tour will bring together stars from both the Descendants and Zombies franchises, with appearances by the Descendants: The Rise of Red and Zombies 4: Dawn of the Vampires stars Kylie Cantrall, Malia Baker, Dara Reneé, Ruby Rose Turner, Freya Skye and Malachi Barton.
+The tour will be an immersive and interactive live concert experience celebrating music from both franchises and will be held in arenas across the United States, running from July 17 to September 16, 2025.
+On June 27, 2025, the cast of the tour released the single "Worlds Collide", with vocals from Kylie Cantrall, Malia Baker, Dara Reneé, Joshua Colley, Malachi Barton, Freya Skye and Mekonnen Knife.

 Novels

 The Isle of the Lost series

-This book series details events that take place during the three movies.
+This book series details events that take place before or after the films.

-The Isle of the Lost
+The Isle of the Lost (2015)

-A prequel novel called The Isle of the Lost by Melissa de la Cruz, has the villains' descendants banding together to retrieve the Dragon's Eye.
+A novel called The Isle of the Lost by Melissa de la Cruz, serving as a prequel to the first Descendants film, has the villains' descendants banding together to retrieve the Dragon's Eye.
 The book was released on May 5, 2015.
 The book has spent over 14 weeks as a Children's Middle Grade New York Times Best Seller.

-Besides detailing about the children of Maleficent, Jafar, Cruella De Vil, and the Evil Queen, it also talks about some of the known locations of the Isle of the Lost like Dragon Hall (the only school on the Isle of the Lost), Goblin Wharf (which is operated by goblins who would like amnesty for their involvement with Maleficent), Bargain Castle (which sells enchanted robes and bargain hats while the top floor is where Maleficent lives), Jafar's Junk Shop (which is owned by Jafar as mentioned in the film), Castle Far Away (where the Evil Queen lives), Hell Hall (where Cruella de Vil lives), and the Isle of the Doomed (which is hidden next to the Isle of the Lost).
-The sorcerer Yen Sid from Fantasia is positioned here by King Beast to work at Dragon Hall to help the students with formerly magical parents adapt to more modern methods since the Isle of the Lost's barrier negates all magic.